So, summer slump. Real problem or fake news? And can we

 Summer slump appears to be less about how much traffic and more about what you can do with the traffic that you do have.
 Because you are still getting traffic right?

-So what exactly does “summer slump” mean to bloggers?
+So what exactly does this slump mean for bloggers?

 In theory, it means that traffic will go down because people are not at home on their computers, but does that mean that conversions are down?